ebundayo/Data-science-project/README.md

 Explicit feedback is especially important in the entertainment and eCommerce industry where all customer engagements are impacted by these ratings.
 Netflix uses a recommendation engine to present viewers with movie and show suggestions.
 Amazon, on the other hand, uses a recommendation engine to present customers with product recommendations.
 While each uses one for slightly different purposes, both have the same goal: to drive sales, boost engagement and retention, and deliver more personalized customer experiences.

 Today, we have passed this task in the hands, or minds, of algorithms.
 As a marketing tool, we could say that these machines are well-trained in the art of up-selling and cross-selling.

+ ## Technology

+ The project was implemented in python 3.7.3